-WHAT happiness I experience to be away!
-My dear friend, what a thing is the heart of man!
+man!
 To leave you, from whom I have been inseparable, whom I love so dearly, and yet to feel happy!
 I know you will forgive me.
 Have not other attachments been specially appointed by fate to torment a head like mine?
 Poor Leonora! and yet I was not to blame.
-Was it my fault that whilst the peculiar charms of her sister afforded me an agreeable entertainment, a passion for me was engendered in her feeble heart?
-And vet am I wholly blameless?
+Was it my fault that whilst the peculiar charms of her sister afforded me an agreeable entertainment, a passion for me was engendered in her feeble heart? yet am I wholly blameless?
 Did I not encourage her emotions?
 Did I not feel charmed at those truly genuine expressions of nature, which, though but little mirthful in reality, so often amused us?
 Did I not-But oh, what is man that he dares so to accuse himself?
 My dear friend, I promise you I will improve; I will no longer, as has ever been my habit, continue to ruminate on every petty vexation which fortune may dispense; I will enjoy the present, and the past shall be for me the past.
-You are doubtless right, my best of friends, there would be far less suffering amongst mankind if men-and God knows why they are so fashioned-did not employ their imaginations so assiduously in recalling the memory of past sorrow, instead of bearing their present lot with equanimity.
+You are doubtless right, my best of friends, there would be far less suffering amongst mankind if men-and God knows why they are so fashioned-did not employ their imaginations so assiduously in recalling the memory to be away!
+My dear friend.